wsargent/docker-cheat-sheet/README.md

 curl -sSL https://get.docker.com/ | sh
 ```

 If you're not willing to run a random shell script, please see the [installation](https://docs.docker.com/installation/) instructions for your distribution.

 ### Mac OS X

-Download Docker for OSX from the [Github Releases](https://github.com/boot2docker/osx-installer/releases) page.
+Download and install Docker Toolbox using the [installation instructions](http://docs.docker.com/installation/mac/).

-The canonical way to use Docker is with the aid of the boot2docker VM.
-However, using the out of the box boot2docker doesn't give me control over my Vagrant instances (especially the lack of port forwarding).
-So here's how to use boot2docker from a Vagrant instance.

-We use the [YungSang modified boot2docker instance](https://github.com/YungSang/boot2docker-vagrant-box) from the [Vagrant Cloud](https://vagrantcloud.com/yungsang/boxes/boot2docker):
+Docker used to use boot2docker, but you should be using docker machine now.
+The Docker website has instructions on [how to upgrade](https://docs.docker.com/installation/mac/#migrate-from-boot2docker).
+If you have an existing docker instance, you can also install the [Docker Machine](https://docs.docker.com/machine/install-machine/) binaries directly.

+Create a VM with Docker Machine, using the VirtualBox provider:

 ```
-mkdir ~/boot2docker
-cd ~/boot2docker
-vagrant init yungsang/boot2docker
-vagrant up
-export DOCKER_HOST=tcp://localhost:2375
-docker version
+docker-machine create --driver=virtualbox default docker-machine ls eval "$(docker-machine env default)"
 ```

-> NOTE: the YungSang boot2docker opens up port forwarding to the network, so is not safe on public wifi.
-You can make a good argument that docker without TLS is [fundamentally unsafe](https://medium.com/@kevanahlquist/never-run-docker-on-a-tcp-socket-without-tls-1e7df31cf18c).
-I only do it because I have [Hands Off](http://www.oneperiodic.com/products/handsoff/) installed to limit external network access.

 Then start up a container:

 ```
-docker run -i -t ubuntu /bin/bash
+docker run hello-world
 ```

 That's it, you have a running Docker container.